Apple’s New iPhone XS Photos Leaked, First Look At Apple Watch Series 4

 According to 9to5Mac in an exclusive report, the new Apple Watch Series 4 features a thinner design, a larger display, and new watch face.

 In response to the leaked photos, some Twitter users questioned the source of the leak and were shocked that this information made its way to the public.

-User @film_girl tweeted, “HOW IN THE HELL DID THIS LEAK?
+“HOW IN THE HELL DID THIS LEAK?
 Like, I’m genuinely shocked.
 Icons in OS code is one thing (and really dumb), as is early releases of software.
 But a press photo?
-How did this happen?!”
+How did this happen?!” one user tweeted.

 HOW IN THE HELL DID THIS LEAK?
 Like, I'm genuinely shocked.
 Icons in OS code is one thing (and really dumb), as is early releases of software.
 But a press photo?
 How did this happen?! https://t.co/60yeZslZar